F111 Chemistry (Industrial Route) MChem Undergraduate 2016

 - Practical Chemistry 3 – Organic

-These 20-credit modules provide you with the opportunity to further develop your interest in specialised areas of the subject:
+These 20-credit modules provide you with the opportunity to further develop your interest in specialised areas of the subject.
+Modules have previously included:

 - Biological Chemistry (if not taken in second year)